1homas/ISE_with_Meraki_in_AWS/README.md

      - Description: `Allow All`
 11. Click `Review and Launch`
 12. Click `Launch`
-13. Select your Key Pair `ise_in_aws.pem`, acknowledge that you have the private key file and click `Launch Instances`
+13. Select your Key Pair `ISEinAWS.pem`, acknowledge that you have the private key file and click `Launch Instances`
 14. After launching, select `View Instances` and you should see your instance running!
 15. Check ✅ your VMX, choose `Actions > Networking > Change Source / destination check`, ✅  `Stop` Source / destination checking and click `Save`